7 ways to keep customer experience at the heart of your marketing strategy

 For Marketing Land, the ‘age of disloyalty’ is upon us.
 Thanks to a preference for the speed and efficiency that aggregator services like Uber, Amazon and OpenTable can bring, brand loyalty is difficult to build in a meaningful way.

 One way to combat this problem is to capitalise on touch points.
-By ensuring that your content is available at a variety of touch points, Marketing Land argues brands can remain more visible in the land of aggregators and ensure the customer experience is a holistic one.
+By ensuring that content is available at a variety of touch points, Marketing Land argues brands can remain visible.
+That will help ensure the customer experience is a holistic one.

 6. Know your differentiator

-With such a noisy environment, knowing your differentiator (and ensuring the customer knows it too!) is an important way to drive positive experiences.
+With such a noisy environment, it’s important you and your customer knows your differentiator.
+It is an important way to drive positive experiences.

 The Drum recently argued ‘customers need a differentiator, a reason to buy in and keep coming back.’
 For The Drum, ‘that differentiator is brand experience’, and it is through focusing on the customer experience that brands can operate at their most competitive.